periclesrocha/CourseProject/README.md

  ![Method](images/method.png)

 Songs will be indexed for sentiment and key words based on their lyrics only.
 We will not analyze melodies or any audio content.
 This application will be limited to the English language.
+We will use Python as our programming language.

 ## Milestones
 The following are the steps and key milestones for this project: